cenviity/100-exercises-to-learn-rust/book/src/07_threads/11_locks.md

 `Mutex<T>` wraps the data it protects, and it's therefore generic over the type of the data.\
 You can't access the data directly: the type system forces you to acquire a lock first using either `Mutex::lock` or `Mutex::try_lock`.
-The former blocks until the lock is acquired, the latter returns immediately with an error if the lock can't be acquired.\
+The former blocks until the lock is acquired; the latter returns immediately with an error if the lock can't be acquired.\
 Both methods return a guard object that dereferences to the data, allowing you to modify it.
 The lock is released when the guard is dropped.